rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 2. With tests executing locally; let's add them to our Jenkins pipeline.
 To do this; we'll create a new job and connect it up to our `todolist-fe` jobs.
 Open Jenkins and create a `New Item` called `dev-todolist-fe-e2e`.
 Make this Job `Freestyle`.

-2. On the configuration page; Set the Label for the job to run on as `jenkins-slave-npm`.
+2. On the configuration page (under the general tab); Set the Label for the job to run on as `jenkins-slave-npm`.
 Check the box marking the build parameterised and add a String parameter of `BUILD_TAG` as done before
 ![e2e-general](../images/exercise3/e2e-general.png)

 2. On the Source Code Management tab; set the source code to git and add the url to your `todolist-fe` app.
 Set the branch to `refs/tags/${BUILD_TAG}`
 ![e2e-git](../images/exercise3/e2e-git.png)

 2. Set `Color ANSI Console Output` on the `Build Environment` section

-2. On the Build section; add a build step to execute shell and fill in the followin substituting the domain name and `<YOUR_NAME>` and `somedomain` accordingly:
+2. On the Build section; add a build step to execute shell and fill in the following substituting `<YOUR_NAME>` and `somedomain` accordingly:
 ```bash
 export E2E_TEST_ROUTE=todolist-fe-<YOUR_NAME>-dev.apps.somedomain.com
 npm install